 Singing instruction in a group setting with an emphasis on fundamental vocal techniques and performance skill.
 This course is designed for the student with little or no previous vocal training and prepares one for applied private instruction.

-Private instruction in guitar for non-music majors.
-1 credit = one 30-minute weekly lesson with a 30-minute weekly studio class.
+Prerequisite: Audition and approval of instructor Private instruction in guitar for non-music majors.
+1 credit = one 30minute weekly lesson with a 30-minute weekly studio class.

 APPLIED PIANO for non-music majors 1 Hour